evan-007/pair-program/README.md

 change `app_config.yml` to use an env variable for `client/origin`

-remove old client services / refactor all to restangular
+remove old client services / refactor all to restangular -- put restangular in services! stop using it bare in resolves

 add unit tests to client